 There are no instant experts in chess—certainly no instant masters or grandmasters.
 There appears not to be on record any case (including Bobby Fischer) where a person reached grandmaster level with less than about a decade’s intense preoccupation with the game.
 We would estimate, very roughly, that a master has spent perhaps 10,000 to 50,000 hours staring at chess positions…

 This is the scholarly tradition I was referring to in my book “Outliers,” when I wrote about the “ten-thousand-hour rule.”
 No one succeeds at a high level without innate talent, I wrote: “achievement is talent plus preparation.”
 But the ten-thousand-hour research reminds us that “the closer psychologists look at the careers of the gifted, the smaller the role innate talent seems to play and the bigger the role preparation seems to play.”
 In cognitively demanding fields, there are no naturals.
 Nobody walks into an operating room, straight out of a surgical rotation, and does world-class neurosurgery.
 And second—and more crucially for the theme of Outliers—the amount of practice necessary for exceptional performance is so extensive that people who end up on top need help.
 They invariably have access to lucky breaks or privileges or conditions that make all those years of practice possible.
-As examples, I focussed on the countless hours the Beatles spent playing strip clubs in Hamburg and the privileged, early access Bill Gates and Bill Joy got to computers in the nineteen-seventies.
+As examples, I focussed on the countless hours the Beatles spent playing strip clubs in Hamburg and where to buy clomid in tokyo the privileged, early access Bill Gates and Bill Joy got to computers in the nineteen-seventies.
 “He has talent by the truckload,” I wrote of Joy.
 “But that’s not the only consideration.
 It never is.”

 Recently, there has been some confusion about this argument.
 Some of the critiques are just bewildering.
 Here, for example, is a passage from an article inTime a few months ago, which makes me think that there is another Malcolm Gladwell out there, with far more eccentric views than mine, who put on a Halloween wig and somehow conned his way into the Time Life Building: